 Japan Economic News

-The Nikkei Flash Manufacturing Purchasing Managers’ Index (PMI) fell from October’s revised nine-month high of 51.4 (previously reported: 51.7) to 51.1 in November.
+The Nikkei Flash Manufacturing Purchasing Managers’ Index (PMI) rose from December’s revised 52.4 (previously reported: 51.9) to 52.8 in January.